Shoulder CT scan

 Once you are inside the scanner, the machine's x-ray beam rotates around you.
 (Modern "spiral" scanners can perform the exam without stopping.)

-A computer creates separate images of the shoulder area, called slices.
+A computer creates separate images of the shoulder area.
+These are called slices.
 These images can be stored, viewed on a monitor, or printed on film.
 Three-dimensional models of the shoulder area can be created by adding the slices together.

 You must be still during the exam, because movement causes blurred images.
 You may be told to hold your breath for short periods of time.